 - If you find you are spending more or less than 5 hours per week, go see the instructor and find a way to modify your workload to fit the 60 hour total for a single TA.

 The Centre for Teaching and Learning offers a one-day professional development day for new TAs.
 This training focuses on new developments in teaching and learning and key aspects of the roles and responsibilities of Teaching Assistants in undergraduate teaching.

-A training session in the Department is given in mid-September by faculty and graduate students who are experienced TA’s.
+A training session in the Department is given in mid-September by faculty and graduate students who are experienced TA's.
 Some of the topics covered are: resources, safety, marking, structure and organization of lab sessions, analysis and reporting, how to handle difficult situations with students, equipment failures, lecture and tutorial presentations, balancing TA duties with research and course work.
-All first time TA's are expected to attend.
+All first time TA's are recommended to attend.
 Click here for the Fall 2011 Training Presentation

 The Faculty of Applied Science also offers a supplementary program for TA development and training in the fall term and in the winter term if there is enough interest.
 It is a one day session with a range of topics including Assessment, Teaching Approach, Laboratories and Learning Objectives.

 During the fall and winter terms, the Centre for Teaching and Learning (CTL) offer a series of workshops on teaching and learning for Teaching Assistants.
 Topics such as Encouraging Discussion, Academic Integrity, Teaching Portfolios, Equity in the Queen's Classroom, Effective presentations, Time Management, Leading Labs, Skilful Questioning and The Use of Technology are some of the workshops offered.